tesch1/cxxduals/README.md

 ## Acknowledgements

-This work was supported by DFG/ANR grant (?) and the TUM School of Education.
+This work was partially supported by DFG/ANR grant (?) and the TUM School of Education.

 ## License

 MIT, same as the original Fike code.

 ## Please report (and/or fix) any problems you find!

-Once a good amount of test coverage is in place there should be numbered releases.